pdjr-signalk/pdjr-skplugin-devantech/README.md

 the state of a relay output or a switch input.

-The plugin listens on a user-configured TCP port for status reports from DS devices and uses the received data to update the state of switchbank paths associated with the transmitting device.
+The plugin listens on a user-configured TCP port for status reports from DS devices.
-The plugin can be configured to all received status reports or only those received from configured modules or specific IP address ranges.
+Devices generating a status report have their IP address checked against a user-configured regular expression and if the address is accepted then the received status data is used to update the state of switchbank paths associated with the transmitting device.

-Receipt of status notifications from a DS device which is configured for relay output causes the plugin to establish and maintain a persistent TCP connection to the notifying device allowing subsequent operation of remote relays in response to Signal K PUT requests on associated switchbank relay channels.
+Receipt of status reports from a DS device which is supports relay output channels causes the plugin to establish and maintain a persistent TCP connection to the notifying device allowing subsequent operation of remote relays in response to Signal K PUT requests on associated switchbank relay channels.

-This operating strategy is resilient to network outage and allows *ad-hoc* connection of DS devices to a live system without further operator intervention.
+This operating strategy is resilient to network outage and (subject to specification of an appropriate IP address filter) allows *ad-hoc* connection of DS devices to a live system without further operator intervention.